zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

 The following actions and events are logged to **ClientTelemetry** table.

-If the rules that correlate table entries to alerts need to be updated for your extension, reach out to <a href="mailto:ibizafxhot@microsoft.com;azurefxg@microsoft.com?subject=Extension%20Alert%20Configuration&body=My team would like to update the correlation rules for our extension.
-The configuration to update is for alert <Alert_YOUR_EXTENSION_NAME>.
-The updated configuration is attached.">ibizafxhot@microsoft .com; azurefxg@microsoft .com</a>  and attach the updated configuration.
+If the rules that correlate table entries to alerts need to be updated for your extension, reach out to <a href="mailto:ibizafxhot@microsoft.com;azurefxg@microsoft.com?subject=Extension%20Alert%20Configuration&body=My%20team%20would%20like%20to%20update%20the%20correlation%20rules%20for%20our%20extension.%20%20The%20configuration%20to%20update%20is%20for%20alert%20<Alert_YOUR_EXTENSION_NAME>.%20%20The%20updated%20configuration%20is%20attached.">ibizafxhot@microsoft .com; azurefxg@microsoft .com</a>  and attach the updated configuration.
 The email to azurefxg@microsoft.com should contain the information specified in [#programmatic-onboarding](#programmatic-onboarding).
 We will inform you when the updates are applied.

 **NOTE**: These are the names of the actions, which is different from the names of the table columns.